Choosing a therapist

 There are hundreds of different counselling and psychotherapy models.
 This can be extremely confusing, particularly for vulnerable people seeking help.
 And it is no less confusing for GPs wishing to refer patients to an expert in dealing with emotional problems.

 It has only recently been realised that effective counselling or psychotherapy always depends on how attuned the counsellor is to the givens of human nature so, although most counsellors and psychotherapists are accredited by a professional body, this is no guarantee of their effectiveness.
 By contrast human givens practitioners have been rigorously assessed for their effectiveness.
-And the HGI activitely encourages all of its members to contribute to our ongoing outcome-informed research, which monitors their ongoing effectiveness.
+And the HGI activitely encourages its members to contribute to our ongoing outcome-informed research, which monitors their ongoing effectiveness.

 Human givens practitioners do not waste time just endlessly listening to you or attempting to dredge up real or imagined miserable memories from the past, since research shows this tends to confuse and upset vulnerable people.